IbrahimGomaa10/WorldWise_Project/README.md

 # WorldWise Web App

-Simple web app that allows users to keep track of the places they've visited.
+##Simple web app that allows users to keep track of the places they've visited.
-Built to highlight routing, the react context API as well as the leaflet for map library.
+##Built to highlight routing, the react context API as well as the leaflet for map library.
+##using useCallback hook to customize performance.
+##using lazy Loading to customize performance too.

 ## Getting Started